mpara17/webdev-resources/README.md

  ### EXNTENSION: Building Your Own KWK Porfolio!
  Throughout the duration of the web development camp, you will be building a lot of very cool projects so why not show them off?
 A porfolio would be a great way to showcase all the projects you've done to show off to your friends, family, recruiters, etc.

-See this [basic tutorial](https://medium.com/techtogether/how-to-make-your-first-portfolio-hosted-on-github-1e5940853fcc) I wrote on how to host your website through Github pages
+See this [tutorial](https://medium.com/techtogether/how-to-make-your-first-portfolio-hosted-on-github-1e5940853fcc) I wrote on how to host your website through Github pages